tmills9208/angular15-weatherapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6.

+This is a simple Weather application that I programmed within a few days.
+Starting from a little video I found, and progressing to also include google maps geocoding so you can enter addresses too.
+The essentials for a simple OpenAPI Angular Weather App

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.